adamfowleruk/mljs/documentation/video-script-001-intro-mljs.md

 Aim: To provide a whistle stop intro to get people hooked on what MLJS is for, and what can be achieved with it.

-This video aims to show within the core concepts and benefits of the MLJS API.
+This video aims to show the core concepts and benefits of the MLJS API.
 This is part of the mastering MLJS series of bite sized, sub 5 minute webinars.

 MLJS is designed to provide two things - A Core API that provides easy to use MarkLogic Server functionality, and a Browser Widget API that uses the Core API to render user interface widgets.